bhardwajRahul/USB-WiFi/home/USB_Ports.md

 #### USB related problems that I have noticed over the last few years

-- USB 3.2 gen 2 ports can be problematic, especially with older adapters such as the one in the forum post above.
-The mt7612u is a favorite chip among Linux users but it was initially released over 10 years ago and could not be tested with modern USB 3.2 gen 2 ports because they did not exist at the time.
+- USB 3.2 gen 2 ports on AMD CPU based systems can be problematic but the problem is not specific to Linux.

 - USB ports wear over time and various things can happen if contacts are not solid.